mediatis/pm975-repro/README.md

 5. Launch IE11 (yeah, here the painful part starts)
 6. Navigate to `http://{addr}:{port}/demo/`

-Bugs:
-1. JS illegal argument error
+Current bug:
+1. Mark discontinued after typing word boundary
    - Select the word "placeholder" (it should be light blue). *Don't include the space following the placeholder in the selection.*
    - Type a character
-   - Observe an "illegal argument" error being listed in the console
-2. Typed input discarded, mark removed
+   - Type a space
+   - Type another character
-   - Select the word "placeholder ". *Include the space at the end.*
+   - Observe that the mark was automatically ended when the space was entered
-   - Type a character
-   - Note that the typed character is not shown and the placeholder mark is also gone

 In my testing there was no difference between selecting with the keyboard and mouse.
+This also happens with the Dev Tools open.